 Staff interviews confirmed their knowledge to protect an inmate through separation and to notify a supervisor if they become aware of an inmate who is at substantial risk of sexual abuse.
 The Warden confirmed that separation of the inmate who is believed to be at substantial risk of sexual abuse is required.
-She also reported that notification is made to the Special Investigations Unit.
+He also reported that housing changes, mental health interviews, and custody staff checks may also be implemented.
 The Assistant Director of Institutions and Operations reported that separating an inmate who may be at risk of imminent sexual abuse is the first step.
 This would be followed by investigation and possible housing or facility changes.
 The facility reported on the Pre-Audit Questionnaire that there have been no inmates identified at risk of imminent sexual abuse in the past twelve (12) months.